angelinejacob/blogger-backend/README.md

 ## Favorite Features
 1. One of my favorite things about this project was how I was able to reuse one of my React Components (Blog Container) multiple times.
 I was really able to see how code modularity is very important, and if you do it right, you can reuse one component and avoid writing unecessary code.
+2. Blog Search Feature - I've implemented the ability to search for posts based off of "tags".
+For example, a blog can have the tags "Science, Medicine" to let other users know what the article is about.
+Other users can then type "Science" into the search bar to get articles related to Science.
+I implemented this using the BlogContainer component mentioned above, every time the user strikes a key, the displayed blogs are filtered to match the entered value.
+These new filtered blogs are then passed into the BlogContainer component and the user can see the results on the screen.

 ## What I learned
 1. I learned that it's important to set realistic expectations on what you can finish